bohurupishopping/imagine-studio/plan.md

 3. Order Details Page
-Objective: Validate WooCommerce orders and store all design-related data for the order.
+Objective: Validate WooCommerce orders and store all design-related data for the order on a new supabase database table "order".

 Page Flow:
 User Interface:

-Display an input field for the order ID.
+Display an input field for the order ID & main id optional,
-Show fetched order details (e.g., order status, items, total cost) once entered.
+Once entered and Next Button, show fetched order details (e.g., order status, items, total cost). on a table and another table we'll showcase design details from supabase that just saved in the previous page,

-Provide a "Place Order" button.
+Provide a "Place Order" button for save the data to the new table called "order", and redirect user to the confirmation page,

 Backend Actions:

 Fetch order details from the WooCommerce REST API: